COMPETITION RULES AND GUIDELINES

 Documentation, Presentations and Demos:

 Documents should be single spaced with a font size between 10 and 12 points.
-One (1) oral presentation will be due mid-way through the program that will offer proof of concept, feasibility and specifications.
+One (1) product specification review will be due mid-way through the program that will offer proof of concept, feasibility and specifications.
 A demo and presentation are required for the final phase of the competition.
 Both oral presentation and final demo will be presented before the judges of the competition.
-Working prototypes are suggested for the final demo.
+Working prototypes are strongly suggested for the final demo.

 Final awards will be presented by the Dean of the School and the Judge Chair following the final demo at an Awards Ceremony.